fabianbees/icingaweb2-module-grafana/CONTRIBUTING.md

 ## <a id="contributing-intro"></a> Introduction

-Please consider our [roadmap](https://github.com/Icinga/icingaweb2/milestones) and [open issues](https://github.com/icinga/icingaweb2/issues) when you start contributing to the project.
+Please consider the milestones and open issues when you start contributing to the project.

 Before starting your work on this Icinga Web 2 for Grafana, you should [fork the project](https://help.github.com/articles/fork-a-repo/)